 This cold process soap recipe is the best ever.
 It makes a moisturizing yet cleansing bar with tons of lather.

-In my mind, a good cold process soap should clean well, not dry the skin, and have a noticeable fragrance.
-But mostly improtantly, there should be plenty of lather and big bubbles.
+- Tons of lather and big bubbles.
 This is most people’s complaint about homemade soap, and this recipe takes care of it.

 First measure your lye and water separately using a digital scale, then carefully combine them.
 Pour your water into a cup you don’t care much about, then add the lye to the water, stir it until it dissolves, and set it somewhere it will not be knocked over, drank, or otherwise messed with.